mailchain/community/contributors/README.md

 ## Community Expectations and Roles

 Mailchain is a community project.

 It depends on its community to provide a productive, friendly and collaborative environment.

-- Read and review the [Community Expectations](expectations.md) for an understanding of code and review expectations.
+Please read and review the [Community Expectations](expectations.md) for an understanding of code and review expectations.
-- See [Community Membership](/community-membership.md) for a list the various responsibilities of contributor roles.

-We encourage you to move up this contributor ladder as you gain experience.

 ## Your First Contribution